Joseph Rudolf Marth Memorial Scholarship Fund

 A request for nominations will be communicated to staff and graduating students at Campbellford District High School in early spring of each year.
 A student and/or teacher may submit a nomination form for more than one fellow GRADUATING student.
 Self-nominations are not accepted.

-To donate to the Joseph Rudolf Marth Memorial Scholarship Fund:
+To make a gift or bequest to the Joseph Rudolf Marth Memorial Scholarship Fund:

 PO Box 1146

 Please indicate "Joe Marth Scholarship Fund" on the cheque's Memo line.

 2. Make a secure online donation through Canada Helps - click on the "Donate Now" button to the right.

 To LAUGH often and much, to win respect of intelligent people and the affection of children; to earn the appreciation of honest critics and endure the betrayal of false friends; to appreciate beauty; to find the best in others; to leave the world a bit better whether by a healthy child, a garden patch, or are deemed social condition; to know even one life has breathed easier because you have lived.